Sheraim/learning-journal/commandlinestexteditors.md

 | | Better suited for extensive development projects  |
 |   | Often required if you are working with proprietary tooling (eg. Visual Studio)

 At the end of the day, the best solution for you is one that matches the scope of the job and makes you feel at ease while diving into the work.
-If the built-in text editor falls short in fulfilling your needs, then simply research the options for IDEs that work with your operating system.
-However, as a developer the choice of using an editor or IDE is an important one and it should not be a one-time decision.
-You should always be re-evaluating your choices and making changes wherever needed as new software is being created all the time and current software is always being updated, so you could be missing out on awesome new features if you limit yourself to only one tool.
+If the built-in text editor falls short in fulfilling your needs, then simply research the options for other advanced editors or IDEs that will work with your operating system.

+As a developer the choice of using an editor or IDE is an important one and should not be a one-time decision.
+You should always be re-evaluating your choices and making changes wherever needed as new software is being created all the time and current software is always being updated, therefore you will definitely miss out on awesome new features if you limit yourself to only one tool.

 # Command Line Interface (cli)